 On day five, you will travel across the magnificent South Coast, a region lined with countless sites of natural wonder.
 There could be no better introduction to this area than the first attraction, the Jokulsarlon glacier lagoon.

 Located between one of the many tongues of Europe’s largest glacier, Vatnajokull, and the ocean, this lake is filled with breathtakingly beautiful icebergs.
-Coloured vivid blues, gleaming whites and streaked with black ash from historic eruptions, many are as large as multistorey buildings.
+Colored vivid blues, gleaming whites, and streaked with black ash from past eruptions, many are as large as multistorey buildings.

 To get a more intimate experience at this unbelievable place, you can take a boat tour into the lagoon, either on an amphibious vessel or a zodiac.

-When the icebergs break up small enough that they can pass through a narrow channel to the sea, they wash onto the adjacent black sand shoreline.
-Nicknamed the Diamond Beach for the mesmerising way they glitter, you are highly recommended to take a walk here before continuing along the South Coast.
+When the icebergs break up small enough to pass through a narrow channel to the sea, they wash onto the adjacent black sand shoreline.
+Nicknamed the Diamond Beach for the mesmerizing way they glitter, you are highly recommended to take a walk here before continuing along the South Coast.

 The next site on the route is Skaftafell, a nature reserve with an abundance of attractions.
 Many hiking routes connect the sites, which include several glacier tongues and the famous waterfall of Svartifoss.

 If you elect to do so while booking, you can enjoy a hike on one of the glacial outlets.
-Equipped in all safety gear necessary, you will ascend the beautiful Svinafellsjokull, and marvel over its fascinating formations, plunging cravasses and spectacular views.
+Equipped in all safety gear necessary, you will ascend the beautiful Svinafellsjokull and marvel over its fascinating formations, plunging crevasses, and spectacular views.

 The next major attraction you will come to on the South Coast is Reynisfjara.
 Another black sand beach, Reynisfjara is renowned for its haunting beauty, the power of its waves, and its coastal geology.
 Most notable are the twin sea stacks of Reynisdrangar, which legend says were created when two trolls, pulling a ship to shore, were caught in the sun.

 Next to Reynisfjara is another incredible coastal site, the enormous rock arch of Dyrholaey.
-Though beautiful throughout the year, it is particularly worth visiting in summer due to the fact that thousands of puffins nest in its rocks.
+Though beautiful throughout the year, it is particularly worth visiting in summer because thousands of puffins nest in its rocks.

-The final 3 major attractions of the South Coast are equally spectacular waterfalls.
-Skogafoss is the most powerful, falling from a 60m (197 ft) cliff in a spectacular cascade.
-Seljalandsfoss is just as tall but much more serene, and has a path that fully encircles it.
+The final three major attractions of the South Coast are equally spectacular waterfalls.
+Skogafoss is the most powerful, falling from a 197 ft (60m) cliff in a spectacular cascade.
+Seljalandsfoss is just as tall but much more serene and has a path that fully encircles it.

-Gljufrabui is unique in the sense that it is not visible from the Ring Road, and is thus often overlooked.
+Gljufrabui is unique because it is not visible from the Ring Road and is thus often overlooked.
 Pouring over a great boulder into a fairytale-like grotto, it requires a short walk through a narrow gorge to reach.

-Your accommodation for the evening will be at a hotel in a nearby town.
+Your accommodation for the evening will be in the Selfoss region.

 The sixth day of your week in Iceland will be spent visiting the three spectacular sites that make the Golden Circle the country's most famous sightseeing route.

 Secondly is the Geysir Geothermal Area, home to the explosive Strokkur geyser.
-While waiting the 5-10 minutes it takes for Strokkur to erupt, there are many hot springs, fumaroles and mud pots to marvel over.
+While waiting for the 5-10 minutes it takes for Strokkur to erupt, there are many hot springs, fumaroles, and mud pots to marvel over.

-Finally, you will come to Thingvellir, one of Iceland’s three National Parks.
-Framed between the edges of 2 clearly visible tectonic plates, this spectacular place has many trails leading to ravines, springs, forests, a small waterfall and some of the country’s most important historic sites.
+Finally, you will come to Thingvellir, one of Iceland's three National Parks.
+Framed between the edges of 2 clearly visible tectonic plates, this spectacular place has many trails leading to ravines, springs, forests, a small waterfall, and some of the country's most important historical sites.

 As you travel around the Golden Circle, you can embark on one of two classic Icelandic adventures.
-The first of these is a snorkelling tour, which you can take within the crystal clear spring water of the Silfra ravine, in Thingvellir National Park.
+The first of these is a snorkeling tour, which you can take within the crystal clear spring water of the Silfra ravine in Thingvellir National Park.
 Equipped with a drysuit, you will explore between the continents in an underwater world of vivid blue.